Ewen Leslie: Theatre

 After graduating from WAAPA, Leslie moved to Sydney, and between bar work shifts at the Old Fitzroy Hotel, he began performing in shows at the venue.
 His first paid stage-acting job was a small part in a 2007 production of Paul at Belvoir Theatre, which lead to further stage roles at Belvoir.
-He eventually scored a role in Riflemind, a play by Andrew Upton which for Sydney Theatre Company directed by Oscar-winning actor Phillip Seymour Hoffman and starring Hugo Weaving and Martin Csokas.
+He eventually scored a role in Riflemind, a play by Andrew Upton which for Sydney Theatre Company directed by Oscar-winning actor Philip Seymour Hoffman and starring Hugo Weaving and Martin Csokas.
 His performance caught the attention of Cate Blanchett.

 He joined the STC Actors Company in 2008 and won a Helpmann Award and a Sydney Theatre Award for his performance as Prince Hal/Henry V opposite Cate Blanchett in The War of the Roses (directed by Benedict Andrews).

 In 2010, Leslie played Richard III at the Melbourne Theatre Company directed by Simon Philips.
 Alison Croggon in The Australian wrote: "This is a deeply intelligent performance, physically and emotionally unafraid.
 It marks the ascension of a remarkable actor".
 He won his second Helpmann Award and a Green Room Award for this performance.

 The following year, Leslie played Hamlet in a sellout season at the Melbourne Theatre Company, a role he would reprise in 2013 in Sydney for Belvoir St Theatre.
 He played one of the lead roles in The Wild Duck (directed by Simon Stone) which had successful seasons in Sydney, Melbourne and Oslo for The Ibsen Festival.

 In 2013 he was The Player in STC's Rosencrantz and Guildenstern are Dead opposite Toby Schmitz and Tim Minchin.
 In 2015 he travelled to Paris to perform in Simon Stone's production of Thyestes, and played the title role in Belvoir's production of Ivanov.

 In 2021, Leslie returned to the Sydney Theatre Company to perform in Kip Williams' production of Julius Caesar performed by only three actors.